massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/reports.md

 In case of changes of rating params, only unbilled calls will be automatically rerated.

+At least one billing/legal report must be configured, because it is used for advancing the official call date.
 When a billing report is confirmed, the official call date is advanced automatically.

 Note that a billing report can be also simply an analysis of calls to send to the administrator, and it is not obliged to be a set of invoices.